slashingweapon/as-perod/Kata's Journal.md

 Assignment 1:

-As part of the Map and Scouting Service, <span style="background-color: #ffffff;">[[as-perod/Quintain Ulstradie|Quintain Ulstradie]]</span> tell us to explore the Northern River.
+As part of the Map and Scouting Service, <span style="background-color: #ffffff;">[Quintain Ulstradie](as-perod/Quintain Ulstradie.html)</span> tell us to explore the Northern River.
 We are to chart the river and obstacles, observe the terrain and landscape, look for signs of life and keep an eye out for the Grand Plateau.
 Thats a colony that was established several months ago, but no one has heard from them in 3 months.

 We get on a ship and head north, pass by some big ole rocks that I know are animals, but hey the assigment was to observe not risk life.
 So we cruise on by.